 - Petrasaur ( Pteranodon )

 Weapon and equipment are wide and varied types of science fiction fare.
 From melee weapons (e-mace, sword), guns (autorifle, gas gun), even a few expensive launchers (grenades, missiles & bombs) that can destroy things from the map screen.
 Other equipment is a cheap way for a round to get temporary powers to let you fly with a jetpack, swim with an aqualung or just get other standard equipment like a medi-kit or star java.
-Except for the natural combat ability called Beastfu all the powers & equipment usually needs food, rounds or energy to use so it's best to set your gear to one type as you can't find ammo in the game.
+Except for the natural combat ability called Beastfu all the powers and equipment require food, rounds or energy.

-In combat the players monster is placed on a randomly generated overhead view map.
+In combat, a player's monster is placed on a randomly generated overhead view map.
 The player in map mode steers the monster with the controller and activates the menu with the fire button.
 When the player gets close to a goal or a opponent monster the action zooms in to a combat screen where the monster and a opponent can attack each other.
 In combat mode the fire button activates a combat ability, which could be equipment based or biological.
-All you need to do to disengage from combat is run to the edge of the combat screen with your opponent on the opposite edge and the player with go back to the map.
+Players may disengage from combat by running to the edge of the combat screen.

 There are three different modes of combat, all of which can be played against another player or a computer controlled AI: